 Amazon’s JEDI Challenge Could Disrupt Partners

-Federal partners could get caught in crossfire as AWS ups challenge to Microsoft winning $10 billion Pentagon contract
+Federal partners could get caught in the crossfire as AWS ups its challenge to Microsoft winning the $10 billion Pentagon contract

 Amazon Web Services asked federal courts to halt all work on the $10 billion JEDI cloud computing contract awarded to Microsoft.
-Whether or not it gets an injunction, AWS’ efforts to win the massive Pentagon deal through legal measures will likely impact the sales and revenue of Microsoft federal partners.
+Whether or not it gets an injunction, AWS’s efforts to win the massive Pentagon deal through legal measures will likely impact the sales and revenue of Microsoft federal partners.

-The Lowdown: AWS wants the courts to order all work on JEDI — otherwise known as the “Joint Enterprise Defense Infrastructure” Cloud program — to stop until its challenge of the contract award is resolved.
+The Lowdown: AWS wants the courts to order all work on JEDI — otherwise known as the “Joint Enterprise Defense Infrastructure” Cloud program — stop until its challenge of the contract award is resolved.
 Microsoft is in the early phase of planning and preparing to work on the JEDI contract, which intends to unify the Department of Defense under a common cloud computing framework and infrastructure.
-Microsoft and the Pentagon agreed to pursue the “go-slow” approach until Feb.
-11, giving AWS time to protest the contract award.
+Microsoft and the Pentagon agreed to pursue the “go-slow” approach until February 11, giving AWS time to protest the contract award.

 The Details: Amazon says it’s going to court to compel the government to follow established common practice of not implementing a contract until resolving all protests.
 Amazon believes government officials did not properly award the JEDI contract due to political pressure.
 A part of the protest rests on the ongoing feud between President Donald Trump and Amazon founder Jeff Bezos, who also owns The Washington Post — a newspaper critical of the Trump administration.
 Trump administration officials and the Pentagon deny that politics played any role in the process.